 Rev. Deborah Raible is a community minister in private practice as a pastoral counselor in Seattle.
 She is a lifelong UU, following three previous generations of Unitarians in her family, and the third generation to go into the Unitarian (and now) Universalist ministry.
 Deborah is also a lifelong member of University Unitarian Church, Seattle, which ordained her in 1996 and called her as a Minister Affiliated in 1997.

 Our Emeritus Directors

 Rev. Joy Collins is one of the founding members of UU Wellspring™ in Rochester, NY.
 She is passionate about UUs claiming their deeply spiritual selves with an open heart, mind and soul.
 Besides facilitating UU Wellspring groups, she has designed Wellspring curriculum and has presented on UU Wellspring at General Assembly.
 A 20-year UU, Joy is a community interfaith minister.
 Besides UU Wellspring, her main ministry is one-on-one spiritual counseling (www.revjoycollins.com).

 Rev. Libby Moore, a lifelong UU, participated in the very first Wellspring program with Jen Crow.
-Since then she has continued her deep connection with Wellspring as both facilitator and curriculum developer.
-Under the powerful influence of her Wellspring experience, she took the leap of attending One Spirit Interfaith Seminary and is now an ordained interfaith minister.
-She is in training as an interspiritual counselor and feels blessed to have found this vocation at this stage in her life.
+Since then she has continued her connection with Wellspring as both facilitator and curriculum developer.
+Under the profound influence of her Wellspring experience, she took the leap of attending One Spirit Interfaith Seminary and is now an ordained interfaith minister.
+She completed training to be a spiritual director in 2014 and feels blessed to have found this vocation at this stage in her life.
 She honors many diverse paths toward spiritual enlightenment and has found Wellspring a source of deep inspiration on her own path.